Understanding Team – What is a Team?

 Everywhere you go people are always talking about the need for teamwork.
-Whether it is at home, office, sports event being a team is always said to be the key to achieving success in whatever you’re doing.
+Whether it is at the home, office, sports event being a team is always said to be the key to achieving success in whatever you’re doing.
 One famous quote says “If you want to go fast, go alone.
 If you want to go far, go together.”
 But, what is a team and why is teamwork so important?
-According to Cambridge dictionary, a team refers to people working together as a group in order to achieve something.

 It further defines teamwork, as individuals working together in order to achieve a shared aim, rather than trying to achieve things just for yourself or working against each other.
 The ability to be a team player is one of the most sought-after skills by employers in current job markets.